jahid-razan/Bux_Assignment/README.md

 4. The order_summary table is used in the tableau to prepare the visualizations/dashboard.
 5. The codes used to extract the new tables has been added in a [separate file](https://github.com/jahid-razan/Bux_Assignment/blob/main/Bux_codes.sql).
 6. The Accounts and Orders Tables can be joined based on the common user_id column and the Masterdata and Orders can be joined using the security id column.
+7. Most engaged clients have been calculated by summing the value of orders per country
+8. To calculate the market sentiment 250 moving average vs 50 days of moving average for order quantity has been compared.

 # 5. References: